jrbromberg/bank-emails-to-spreadsheet/README.md

 Create a new project.
 Name it whatever you like.

 Create four files with the below names.
-Make sure to KEEP `_1stFile_Config` AS THE FIRST FILE.
-- `_1stFile_Config`
+Replace the content of each file with the content from the files in the AppsScript folder in this repo.
 - `App`
+- `Config`
 - `Test`
 - `TestData`

-Replace the content of each file with the content from the files in the AppsScript folder in this repo.

-Update the code at the top of the `File1_Config` file.
+Update the code at the top of the `Config` file.
 Enter your spreadsheet IDs and error email addresses.
 Google spreadsheet IDs can be found in their URL.
 I like to have production alert emails sent to my personal email and test alert emails sent to the host email.

 ### 6. Testing and deployment